Christina Dodd Celebrates The First Twenty-Eight Years Of Her Writing Career

 7. How well an autographing goes is not an indicator of how well your career is going.
 Thank God.

-6. I’ve published fifty-six full-length novels (soon to be fifty-seven) six short stories, and six novellas in suspense, paranormal and historical romance.
+6. I’ve published fifty-seven full-length novels (soon to be fifty-eight) eight short stories, and six novellas in suspense, paranormal and historical romance.
 Some books are hard to write.
 Some books are easy.
 Some books are beloved by many.
 Some books are reviled by the vile.
 As the author I never have an idea which books will be my most popular.
 Never.
 I have to give up trying.
 Soon.

 5. Some people write mean reviews.
 I don’t read them.